 The Prince of Wales, sporting a peaked cap

-On the other hand might it be that in the transition from George V to Edward VIII the conservative Establishment saw an opportune moment to grab a little more power from the Crown – perhaps wishing to avoid the prospect of a future regent with as political a presence as King George V – a sovereign who had proven himself to be far from the doormat that governments at Westminster might have preferred?!
+On the other hand could it be that in the transition from George V to Edward VIII Britain’s conservative Establishment saw an opportune moment to grab a little more power from the Crown – perhaps wishing to avoid the prospect of a future regent with as political a presence as King George V – a sovereign who had proven himself to be far from the doormat that governments at Westminster might have preferred?!
 Or perhaps the abdication crisis of 1936 was simply one of those watershed moments when two eras collide.

 The King who had to go

 What we can say with certainly is that all three siblings Edward, Albert and George were all, at various times and in different ways engaged in manoeuvrings towards accords and peace-treaties with the Nazi regime in Germany.
 The critical difference is that Edward tended to operate as something of a free agent.
 He was surveilled by intelligence agencies on both sides of the Atlantic due to concerns that in the intricate politics of war Edward was a loose cannon and potentially a security risk for the Allies.

 Young Edward, as the Prince of Wales in 1910

 During the early months of the War, the Duke’s conversations with journalists and ambassadors about ways to foreshorten the conflict could also be said to reflect poor political sense on Edward’s part.
 The Duke’s friendship with pro-Nazi member of French High Society, Charles Bedaux, at the very least indicated naivety and poor judgment.
-Some have suggested that the friendship was a direct security threat to Britain and the allies on account of Edward’s apparent carelessness with dispatch boxes and what appeared to be a limited ability to self-censor when discussing sensitive war-time issues also suggest a shortfall in the diplomatic skills needed from a senior royal in such complex times?
+Some have suggested that the friendship was a direct security threat to Britain and the allies on account of Edward’s apparent carelessness with dispatch boxes and what appeared to be a limited ability to self-censor when discussing sensitive war-time issues.
+Did Edward display a shortfall in the diplomatic skills needed from a senior royal in such complex times?
 There were those in high places who thought so.